johnsimpl/AndroidCamera/README.md

 <b>DroidCam</b> is an open-source experimental camera app for Android. <br>
 My goal was to build a simply and basic android camera app with as much functionality and extras i can add.<br>
 Other people may found this usefull if they starting from scratch to do something similar.<br>
-I have tested this app to around 10 devices only.
 <br>
 google play app link <br>
 https://play.google.com/store/apps/details?id=com.protectsoft.simplecam <br>